BeanAir Sensors

 «Technical Specification Icon»

-• Measurement range:
+• Broad Measurement Range:

 Satevis® Easy Sense Displacement Sensor with Spring Return | Deployement